 We love a good start-up story at heymama and when we met Nicki Radzely, we knew we had to learn more.
 We’re thrilled to have Nicki in our community and love the stories and passion that she exudes for her new brand, Doddle & Co.
 Their first ever product, the Pop pacifier is not only an award-winner, its colorful, bold design will be a perfect ice-breaker for picking up mamas at the playground.
-We sat down with Nicki to learn more about her best advice for creating a cult-like following from the get-go.
+Nicki is also going to be on Shark Tank this on January 21st where we can’t wait to see her battle it out with the sharks.
+Check out more about Nicki to learn more about her best advice for creating a cult-like following from the get-go.
 Read on…

 My background stems from sales and marketing.
 I began my career at Johnson & Johnson as a sales rep and then moved into marketing and advertising in NYC.